Peter Rice (structural engineer): Awards

+Peter Rice was made an honorary Fellow of the Royal Institute of British Architects (HonFRIBA) in 1988.
 In 1992, he was the second engineer to be awarded the Royal Gold Medal for Architecture by the Royal Institute of British Architects (the first was Ove Arup), and the second Irishman after Michael Scott.
-The award is conferred by the Sovereign annually for work that has "promoted, either directly or indirectly, the advancement of architecture."
+The award is conferred by the Sovereign annually for work that has "promoted, either directly or indirectly, the advancement of architecture".

 Death

 He was diagnosed with a brain tumour in 1991 and died the following year aged 57.
 A sign has been put up outside his childhood home, 52 Castle Road, Dundalk, County Louth, saying "Birthplace of Peter Rice, Engineer, 1935–1992".
 The plaque was erected privately by the (then) Dundalk Town Architect, Paul Clancy.

 Legacy

+Peter Rice has been influential in the development of building technology; he thus contributed to extend architectural engineering as a professional field.
+Rice has intricately tied the disciplines of structural engineering and architectural technology.
+Among Rice's major achievements are his contribution to the development of structural glazing and the optimisation of tensile structures using steel, glass and wood.
+Through his mathematical insight, Rice refined the engineering methods applied to slender, lightweight structures.

 Rice's book, An Engineer Imagines, was posthumously published and came to be considered an important work in the history of building design.

-The Peter Rice Prize was established at the Harvard University Graduate School of Design in 1994 in recognition of the ideals and principles represented by the late eminent engineer.
+The Peter Rice Prize was established at the Harvard University Graduate School of Design (GSD) in 1994 in recognition of the ideals and principles represented by the late eminent engineer.
+The Peter R. Rice Scholarship Fund at the GSD, established in 2000 in Peter's memory, also provides fellowships to support students at the school from Ireland.

 The Peter Rice Silver Medal competition was established at Dundalk Institute of Technology (his home town) in 1996 under the patronage of Ove Arup and Engineers Ireland (Institution of Engineers of Ireland).
 This medal is awarded annually, to the best presentation by an engineering student of the institute on their practical project activity.

 In 2019, a documentary by Marcus Robinson, An Engineer Imagines, was screened by Channel 4 and in cinemas.

+In 2012-2013, to celebrate Rice's 20-year anniversary, Arup organised the exhibition Traces of Peter Rice with a documentary.

+In 2023 on the 50th anniversary of the opening of the Sydney Opera House, the Irish postal service, A Post, issued a stamp to mark the contribution of Rice to its opening.
+David McRedmond, the Chief Executive of the Irish Post said, "Ireland has been slow to recognise its contribution to Modernism.
+The 50th anniversary of Sydney Opera House is the perfect time to celebrate the role of Irish people, and of engineer Peter Rice in particular, to the great canon of world-class architecture and engineering."